Supports for businesses impacted by COVID-19

 The Apprenticeship Incentivisation Scheme provides a €3,000 payment for each new apprentice, to support employers to take on new apprenticeships in 2020.
 You can get more information from Solas about how to apply.

 Life sciences sector

-A new COVID Products grant scheme has been announced to support businesses producing vital medicines and medical equipment in Ireland.
+A new COVID Products grant scheme has been set up to support businesses producing vital medicines and medical equipment in Ireland.
 The scheme allows for grants of up to 50% of eligible capital investment.
 The scheme will be delivered through IDA Ireland and Enterprise Ireland.
-Details on the opening of the scheme will be available from the Department of Business, Enterprise and Innovation.
 Applications for aid under the scheme must be approved by 31 December 2020.

 Lay-offs, reduced hours and social welfare supports for your employees

-If you cannot pay your staff while they are laid off for this period, your employees can apply for the new COVID-19 Pandemic Unemployment Payment.
+If you cannot pay your staff while they are laid off for this period, you can apply for the Employment Wage Subsidy Scheme (EWSS).

 You can read more about social welfare entitlements during the COVID-19 pandemic.

 If you reduce your employee’s hours to 3 days or less per week from their normal full-time hours, your employee can apply for Short Time Work Support which is a type of Jobseeker’s Benefit.